Skip to main content

 ADDITIONAL INFORMATION:

-Only an applicant's undergraduate GPA as calculated by AMCAS will be considered with their application.
+Only an applicant's total cumulative undergraduate GPA as calculated by AMCAS will be considered with their application.
 Post-Baccalaureate GPA is factored into the undergraduate GPA, however graduate GPA will not be considered.

 SFESOM does not consider MCAT subsections and will use an applicant's highest overall MCAT score in the matrix.